 Account Balance & Due Date Describes how and where residents can find Utility account information, both online and via the…

 Shut-Off Balance and Payment Deadline Residents can find information about shut-off balances and the deadline for making payments or getting…

 Organic Resources Organic Resources recycles collected yard waste, leaves and brush for compost and mulch products.
 Where is Organic Resources…

 Starting or Transferring Utility Service How do I start Utility services?What does it cost to start Utility services?How does the…

 Drinking Water Quality

-The United States Environmental Protection Agency (EPA) requires water systems to supply their customers with an annual drinking water quality report called the Consumer Confidence Report.
+The United States Environmental Protection Agency (EPA) requires water systems to supply their customers with an annual drinking water quality report called the Water Quality Report.
 This report was designed for Americans to make practical, knowledgeable decisions about their health and their environment.
-South Bend Water Works’ Consumer Confidence Report is distributed with the June utility bills each year.
-In 2019, Water Works was 100% in compliance with the Safe Drinking Water Act Regulations.
+South Bend Water Works’ Water Quality Report is distributed with the June utility bills each year.
+In 2020, Water Works was 100% in compliance with the Safe Drinking Water Act Regulations.

 South Bend Water Works operates eight different water production facilities throughout the community.
 The City optimizes water production from three filtration plants to take advantage of the iron and manganese removal ability.
 Other facilities are used when there is a high demand for water.

 The City of South Bend gets its entire water supply from ground water wells, which is why it’s important to prevent this water from being contaminated from pollution.
 Indiana’s Wellhead Protection Rule (327 IAC 8-4.1) requires all public water supplies using ground water wells to maintain a Wellhead Protection Plan (WHPP).
 The WHPP focuses on protecting the water supply by preventing pollutants from entering the ground in areas around wells.